professor0x/aws-iam-accessadvisor-permissionboundary/README.md

     6. POLICY VERSION WAS SUCCESSFULLY CREATED
     7. policy matches
     8. end_execution # end of the program execution
-    9. start_execution # start of the program execution and it's configuration
+    9. start_execution # start of the program execution and its configuration

 ### Packaging & Deployment